-The NDA II government promiseda thrust to renewable sources of energy as an important component of India's energy mix in its election manifesto.
+The NDA II government promised a thrust to renewable sources of energy as an important component of India's energy mix in its election manifesto.
 The NDA II government increased the target of installing renewable energy capacity to 175 Gigawatt (GW) by the year 2022.
-Four years after the revision of the target, India's renewable energy capacity (as of December 2018) stands close to 75 GW (Table 15.1).
-However, despite this quantum leap in cumulative achievement of capacity addition over the past years, the nodal ministry for the sector, Ministry of New and Renewable Energy (MNRE) is consistently lagging behind in achieving its yearly target for the last two years, which can lead to failure in the achievement of overall targets set for the sector.
-Also, the share of actual generation from renewable sources of energy out of the total capacity addition (capacity utilisation factor) continues to be minimal at 7.8 per cent in 2018.
+Four years after the revision in its target, India's renewable energy capacity (as of December 2018) stands close to 75 GW (Table 15.1).
+However, despite this quantum leap in cumulative achievement of capacity addition over the past years, the nodal ministry for the sector, Ministry of New and Renewable Energy (MNRE) is consistently behind in achieving its yearly target in the last two years, which could lead to non-achievement of overall targets set for the sector.
+Also, the share of actual generation from renewable sources of energy out of the total capacity addition (capacity utilisation factor) has remained small at 7.8 per cent in 2018.